 Respirator masks are secured tightly around the face and have an adjustable clip around the nose so that few particles can enter.
 They are available in different models, including N95 (FFP2), N99 and N100.
 The coronavirus particle is thought to be around 125 nano meters in size.
 This means that respirators provide a high level of protection against COVID-19.

-- N99 masks can filter up to 99% of similar particles
+- N99 masks, also known as FFP3 masks can filter up to 99% of similar particles

 - N100 respirators have the ability to filter up to 99.7% if such particles